Hearts of Steel: Origins

-The Hearts of Steel rose in 1769 against unjust and exorbitant rents, chiefly exacted by middlemen—speculators or "forestallers"—who took lands from absentee landlords at greatly increased rents, and made their own profit by doubling the rents on the poor tenants..
+The Hearts of Steel rose in 1769 against unjust and exorbitant rents, chiefly exacted by middlemen—speculators or "forestallers"—who took lands from absentee landlords at greatly increased rents, and made their own profit by doubling the rents on the poor tenants.

 In 1770 in Templepatrick, County Antrim a local landlord evicted tenants and replaced them with speculators who could outbid the locals for the land.
-At some point a local was arrested and charged with maiming cattle belonging to a merchant from Belfast, which spurred the farmers of Templepatrick to take up arms and march on Belfast to demand his release.
+At some point, a local was arrested and charged with maiming cattle belonging to a merchant from Belfast, which spurred the farmers of Templepatrick to take up arms and march on Belfast to demand his release.
 The protestors surrounded the barracks and threatened to burn the house of Waddell Cunningham, who was one of the new speculators in Templepatrick.
 The soldiers in the barracks fired upon the protestors killing several and wounding others.
 The protestors eventually set fire to Cunningham's house and as the fire threatened to spread and destroy the town of Belfast itself, its mayor decided to free the prisoner.

-Further consternation was caused by the sharp increase of rents throughout Ulster.
-At the same time the leases had expired for Lord Donegall's south County Antrim estate.
-Whilst he kept his rent at the old prices, he greatly increasing their renewal fee.
+Further consternation was caused by the sharp increase in rents throughout Ulster.
+At the same time, the leases had expired for Lord Donegall's south County Antrim estate.
+Whilst he kept his rent at the old prices, he greatly increased their renewal fee.
 These coincided with several years of severe harvest failures, which resulted in high bread prices.
 The result of this was that people were unable to support themselves or their families, being left in the utmost state of deprivation and destitution, with many evicted from their land for failure to pay.

 Spread

 The Hearts of Steel protests and uprisings quickly spread throughout the county and into counties Armagh, Down, and Londonderry, which were also subject to the Hearts of Oak protest movement which it merged with.
-One tactic of the protestors was the "houghing" of cattle, which was cutting of the leg tendons of cattle, thus laming them.
+One tactic of the protestors was the "houghing" of cattle (cutting the leg tendons) thus laming them.
 They also forced farmers to sell food at prices they set, and demanded anyone letting out land to do so at the cost of 12 shillings an acre.
-Landlords were threatened that if they tried to collect the cess from anyone that their houses would be destroyed.
+Landlords were threatened that if they tried to collect the cess from anyone, their houses would be destroyed.